brillout/goldpage/readme.md

 is that you can take control over many aspect of the building process.

-If you need to configure something not covered in this Readme, then open a ticket on this GitHub repository and let's discuss solutions to your problem.
+If you need to configure something not covered in this Readme, then open a GitHub issue and let's discuss solutions to your problem.
 We aim to make `ssr-coin` highly flexible, and we meant it.